vsourirajan/vision_tranformer_rpe/README.md

     - If "mps" is available the model with train on the MacOS GPU.
 Otherwise it will train on the cpu

 ### Results:
-Absolute Positional Encoding: 0.820 Test accuracy General Learnable Function:
+- Absolute Positional Encoding: 0.820 Test accuracy
+- General Learnable Function: 0.192 Test accuracy
-Monotonically Decreasing Function:
+- Monotonically Decreasing Function:
+- Ratio of Two Polynomial Functions: